andreasschrade/andreasschrade.github.com/_posts/2017-02-23-android-interview-questions.md

 fragmentTransaction.commit();
 {% endhighlight %}

-2. You have to override onPackPressed() in the main Activity class:
+2. You have to override onBackPressed() in the main Activity class:

 {% highlight java %}
 @Override